timolackmann/Terraform4OpsManager/README.md

 2. provide aws credentials e.g. in /.aws/credentials
 3. Run `terraform init`
 4. Install python package "requests"
-5. Provide relevant parameters within the file "terraform.tfvars"
+5. Create _terraform.tfvars_ within the terraform(terraform) directory.
+For this copy _terraform.tfvars.template_, fill in your required paramters and rename the file to _terraform.tfvars_
 6. Run `terraform apply`
+7. Confirm plan by entering `yes`
-7. Use output URL to access Ops Manager UI
+8. Use output URL to access Ops Manager UI

+# Destroy

+1. Run `terraform destroy`
+2. Confirm destruction of all resources by entering `yes`
+3. Delete the file _agentConfig.json_

 ---